Confidence 'High' That Hurricane Maria Won't Affect South Carolina

 While it's not a 100 percent definitive no, or a complete "all clear," unless something dramatic were to happen (which is unlikely) with the weather forces that are driving the path of the storm, our state should be fine.

 It's still a little too early to tell about the rest of the East Coast once we get north of our state.
 While most models have the system going out to sea, a few have it jogging a little closer to shore.
-That could mean some areas could see gusty winds or rains.
+In particular, the mid-Atlantic states from about the Outer Banks of North Carolina and further up could get at least high winds and heavy rain.
 For that reason, the system will require further monitoring.

 As always, our weather team will be keeping you up-to-date on the storm.
 You'll be able to fine those here on WLTX.com, on air, and on our Facebook page and by following us on Twitter @WLTX